weaviate/weaviate-io/_posts/blog/2022-12-27-details-behind-the-sphere-dataset-in-weaviate.md

 We used a single 64 GiB Google Cloud Platform(GCP) n2 instance to run Spark.
 The steps below can be followed to import data from the Sphere dataset.
 You can get access to the full import code used over [here](https://github.com/semi-technologies/weaviate-examples/blob/sphere-spark/loading-sphere-with-spark/spark-sphere-demo.ipynb).

-> If you are following along, make sure to modify the code to import only as much of the Sphere dataset as you dare, as it might potentially become a very expensive exercise!.
+> If you are following along, make sure to modify the code to import only as much of the Sphere dataset as you dare, as it might potentially become a very expensive exercise!

 First, using the `pyspark` library, you can instantiate a connection, called a `SparkSession`: